 Although a keloid scar can form on anyone, some ethnic groups are at a greater risk of developing them.
 African Americans and Hispanics are 16 percent more susceptible, for example, and keloid scars are seen 15 times more frequently in highly-pigmented ethnic groups than in Caucasians.

-Infection at a wound site, repeated trauma to the same area, skin tension or a foreign body in a wound can also be factors.
-There does appear to be a genetic component to keloid scarring: it is known that if someone in your family has keloids, then you are at increased risk.
+Infection at wound site, repeated trauma to the same area, skin tension or a foreign body in a wound can be factors.